-Assange Interview: Wiki Leak’s Julian Assange Says Democratic Party Emails Didn’t Come From Russia
+Assange Interview: WikiLeaks’ Julian Assange Says Democratic Party Emails Didn’t Come From Russia

 The information regarding the DNC leak has been made unusually public, according to the BBC, allowing multiple parties to investigate evidence of hacking.
 The general conclusion was, according to the Assange interview, that two separate entities, both identified as parties in the Russian government, collected information regarding data inside the DNC network and information from DNC political figures.

-CrowdStrike, the company that investigated the DNC hacking soon after the Podesta emails were released said they came to the conclusion that Russians were involved long before the election was over,according to the BBC.
+CrowdStrike, the company that investigated the DNC hacking soon after the Podesta emails were released said they came to the conclusion that Russians were involved long before the election was over, according to the BBC.
 “We did attribution back to the Russian government.
 We believed with a high level of confidence that it was tied to Russia,” said CrowdStrike representative Shawn Henry before the Nov.
 8 election.

-[Featured Image By Carl Court/Getty Images]
+[Featured Image by Carl Court/Getty Images]